Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 • SB 575: SB 575 would offer protections for patients seeking abortion care in New Hampshire, who have traveled from a state where abortion is banned.
 It would also offer protections to providers.
 SB 575 was defeated, 14-9, on party line votes in the NH Senate.
 Read PPNHAF's statement here.

-• SB 461: SB 461 was amended by the NH Senate, 14-9, to add a new, abortion-specific state mandated reporting requirement.
-SB 461 would also remove the following line from NH state statute RSA 329:49: “Nothing in this subdivision shall be construed as creating or recognizing a right to abortion.”
-SB 461 has a public hearing on Wednesday, May 1 in the House HHS committee.
+• SB 461: SB 461 was amended by the NH Senate, 14-9, to add a new, abortion-specific state mandated reporting requirement, which PPNHAF submitted background testimony.
+SB 461 would also remove the following line from NH state statute RSA 329:49: “Nothing in this subdivision shall be construed as creating or recognizing a right to abortion,” which PPNHAF supports.
+SB 461 was defeated in the House 201-164.

 • SB 567: SB 567 would direct the NH Department of Health and Human Services to issue a report about medication abortion access and opportunities in New Hampshire, in preparation for the US Supreme Court decision regarding mifepristone.
 The NH Senate passed an amended version of the bill in a bipartisan voice vote.
-Unfortunately, the House HHS committee issued an "Inexpedient to Legislate" recommendation; the bill now heads to the NH House floor on Thursday, May 2.
+Unfortunately, the House HHS committee issued an "Inexpedient to Legislate" recommendation; the recommendation was overturned on the House floor, and SB 567 was passed, 184-182!
+The bill was then sent to the House Finance Committee, where they voted 13-12 to vote "Inexpedient to Legislate."
+The bill was then tabled in the House, 302-54, defeating it.

 PPNHAF Opposes the Following Bills: